EyupOzmen/Weather/README.md

-You can easily browse my site from the link below.
+You can easily browse my site from the link.
 --> https://relaxed-brahmagupta-9059dc.netlify.app/